Research Case Study · Kennesaw State University · Summer 2020

 Meanwhile, Final Fantasy XIV, a game already built around long-form cooperative social play, saw demand surge so violently that Square Enix was forced to suspend new player registrations, its servers buckling under an influx of users suddenly flush with free time and searching for enduring connection.

-One player base evaporated; two exploded.
-The difference was not just genre, but whether a game’s social architecture was ready to host life when life could no longer happen elsewhere.
+One player base evaporate while two exploded, and lay not solely in genre, but whether a game’s social architecture was ready to host life when life could no longer happen elsewhere.

 Soft, collaborative multiplayer titles typically build community over years.
-The pandemic compressed that timeline into months, and in doing so, it turned Animal Crossing into a living experiment in what this report explores as a digital third space.
+The pandemic, however, compressed that timeline into months, and in doing so, turned Animal Crossing into a living experiment in what this report explores as a digital third space.

 02 / Key Findings

-The pattern that emerged most clearly across observation and interviews wasn't unique to Animal Crossing — it's the natural shape of any game occupying the intersection of soft, collaborative, low-pressure multiplayer.
-These games tend to become third spaces: places that aren't home and aren't work, where casual social life accumulates.
-What made ACNH worth studying wasn't that it produced this pattern.
+The pattern that emerged most clearly across observation and interviews wasn't unique to Animal Crossing.
+It's the natural shape of any game occupying the intersection of soft, collaborative, low-pressure multiplayer.
+These games tend to become third spaces: places that aren't home and aren't work, where casual social life congregates, and what made ACNH worth studying wasn't that it produced this pattern.
 It was that the pandemic accelerated the pattern so dramatically that the community-formation process normally taking years compressed into weeks.

 Headline Finding · Community as Infrastructure

-Players consistently described the game as a positive presence in their lives — but when asked to articulate why, the answer was almost never about gameplay.
+Players consistently described the game as a positive presence in their lives, but when asked to articulate why, the answer was almost never about gameplay.
 It was about the people they played with, the Discord servers they participated in, the trades and conversations and shared events.
-The game was the vehicle.
-The community was the destination.
+The game was simply means to an end with just enough internal scaffolding to facilitate large-scale community engagement.

 Supporting findings